OceanSprint/tesh/README.md

 ## Developing `tesh`

-We provide two development environments for people working on this project, one based on [Nix](https://nixos.org/) and one based on [Poetry](https://www.docker.com/).
+We provide two development environments for people working on this project, one based on [Nix](https://nixos.org/) and one based on [Docker](https://www.docker.com/).

 For Nix, run `nix develop` to enter the development environment, where everything is ready for use.

-For Poetry, run the following:
-* `poetry install` to prepare the Python development environment
-* `pre-commit install --config .pre-commit-config.impure.yaml`
+For Docker, run `docker build -t tesh . && docker run --rm -v .:/tesh -it tesh` to enter the development environment, where everything is ready for use.

 Then you can run `make tests` to run all tests & checks.